Thelle/KiteX/README.md

 # KiteXProjectOverview
 ## Why are Kite mills interesting?
 Traditional wind mills is often the preferred solutions when creating new power plants due low price per watt and environmental impact.
-Using kites as a mean of capturing wind energy has potential to significantly reduce the cost of energy.
+Using kites as a mean of capturing wind energy has the potential to significantly reduce the cost of energy.

 The energy that you can extract from the wind is largely related with the swept area of the wind turbine.
-With a kite it would be possible to sweep a given area with a much smaller system than a traditional wind turbine.
-A tether to the ground can replace most of the supports structure, the inner parts of the wings, the tower and the foundations.
-Makani estimates that their kite system can deliver approximately 10 times the energy per weight of a traditional wind turbine.
+A kite is able to sweep a given area with a much smaller system than a traditional turbine.
+A tether to the ground can replaces most of the *previously* necessary support structure, the inner parts of the wings, the tower and foundation.
+Makani, the currently leading commercial kite energy project,  estimates that their kite system can deliver approximately 10 times the energy per weight of a traditional wind turbine.

-Two further advantages of the kite system is that they can more easily capture the wind at a higher altitude where winds are more consistent, delivering their rated output a higher degree of the time, which is an important advantage when a large portion of the locally generated energy is from unreliable sources.
+Two further advantages of the kite system is that it can more easily capture wind at higher altitudes where the wind is more consistent, delivering the rated output a higher degree of the time.
+This will become especially important as a larger portion of the locally generated energy is from "unreliable" sources.
 Since the bending moment on the foundation of a kite mill is small to non-existent it will be much easier to setup these kite system in offshore conditions.

 From a technical perspective it would have been possible to make such a kite ever since the invention of the computer, but right now we are getting to a point in time where both advanced enough materials and computer technology is readily available (cheap enough).

 ## What is the purpose of KiteX
-I would like to promote the development of kite technology in order to create a future where energy is cheaper and renewable.
-I think cheaper would help the natural progression towards a society where people are freed from duty of work and can pursue more interesting exercises.
-I find the reflections in these answers quite interesting: https://www.quora.com/If-energy-was-free-and-renewable-how-would-the-economy-be-fundamentally-different-from-what-it-is-now
+We would like to promote and carry out the development of kite technology in order to create a future where energy is cheaper and renewable.
+We think one cheaper energy could help societies reduce the average amount of "hard" work required to sustain a given living standard freeing up time to pursue more interesting exercises.
+We find the reflections in these answers quite interesting: https://www.quora.com/If-energy-was-free-and-renewable-how-would-the-economy-be-fundamentally-different-from-what-it-is-now

-For now KiteX will be a project and company with the goal of creating these wind mills of the future.
-We will make sure to share all learnings we can that would not compromise the future of the company.
+In order to promote this future KiteX will be a project and company focusing on research and development of kite-systems and we will make sure to share all learnings we can, while still retaining necessary knowhow in-house in order to be a viable business.

 ## Who are We?

 ### Andreas Bruun Okholm
 I have a mixed design, mechanical and aerospace degree from the Technical University of Denmark.
-While and after my degree I started a project to create a smartphone based wind measuring tool, which was intended to be a better wind meter, but also allow kite-surfers to share wind information.
-I worked on this project for 3 years varying between hardware and software development.
+Doing my master degree I created a smartphone based wind measuring tool, which provide value adding functionality to traditional wind meters, and most importantly also allow kite-surfers to share ultra local wind information.
+I worked on this project (Vaavud) for 3 years varying between hardware and software development.
 We managed to create the most sold smartphone wind meter and the first one to measure wind direction in the world.

-It's with these competences I venture into the Kite energy arena, a reasonable understanding of mechanics, aerodynamics, programming and how startups work.
-The fact that I have always loved kites and been kitesurfing for the past 10+ years has nothing to do with my excitement for this new technology.
+I have for a long time been fascinated by the power of kites, and been using them for surfing for the past 10+ years.
+Being able to work with kites is really fascinating for me and I find that it allows me to use most of my toolset: mechanics, aerodynamics, programming, startups and most importantly it gives a feeling of making a positive impact.

 ### Want to join?
 Do you share the same vision for a the kite future? contact us! :)

 # What are the steps?
-Given my background the most obvious route towards a kite mill is to (always go for the most difficult problems first, yet achievable)
+This is the plan so far (subject to change).
+Its designed with the philosophy of dealing with the most difficult problems first - a complete autonomous self-starting and landing kite).
+Step 1, 2 are just progressions towards this.

 1. Create an autonomous flying kite (DONE)
 2. Create a tethered drone that can take off and land autonomously
 3. Combine 1 and 2 into a completely autonomous kite
 4. Add energy generation
 5. Make it big

 # Step 1 - Autonomously flying kite
 On September the 13th, 2016 I managed to carry out a the first successful autonomous flight (and record it at the same time.
 Check it out at: https://youtu.be/O_YaRTxpii8.